Character Identities Between Affine and Virasoro Vertex Operator Algebra Modules: Introduction

 between Verma modules for $L_{-2+q/p}(\sl_2)$ and $L_\mathrm{Vir}(c_{q,3p},0)$ that maps a vector of $(h_0,L_0)$-weight $(f,n)$ to a vector of $L_0$-weight $n'=-f/2+3n$.
 The singular vectors $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{1}}}$ and $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{2}}}$ in $\smash{M_{-2+q/p}(\mu_{r,s})}$ are mapped to vectors in $\smash{M_\mathrm{Vir}(c_{q,3p},h_{r+1,3s+1}^{q,3p})}$ of the same $L_0$-weights as those of the two singular vectors $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{1}}}$ and $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{2}}}$, respectively, in $\smash{M_\mathrm{Vir}(c_{q,3p},h_{r+1,3s+1}^{q,3p})}$. \end{introProp} Because the weights of the singular vectors are preserved (although not necessarily the singular vectors themselves), the above character identity for the Verma modules descends to a character identity for the irreducible modules. \begin{introProp}[\ref{cor:charid} (and \autoref{rem:inducedGVSI})] Let $q,p\in\Z$ with $q\geq2$, $p\geq1$ and $(p,q)=1$.
 Moreover, assume that $3\nmid q$.
 Let $r,s\in\Z$ with $0\leq r\leq q-2$ and $0\leq s\leq p-1$.
 Then the character identity

 for irreducible modules for $L_{-2+q/p}(\sl_2)$ and $L_\mathrm{Vir}(c_{q,3p},0)$ holds.
 Equivalently, there exists a graded vector-space isomorphism

-\end{introProp} We remark (see \autoref{rem:inducedGVSI}) that such a vector-space isomorphism $\chi^+$, besides not being unique, would be difficult to write down explicitly, in general, though we do so in the special case of $(q,p)=(4,1)$, as we explain below.
+\end{introProp} We point out (see \autoref{rem:inducedGVSI}) that such a vector-space isomorphism $\chi^+$, besides not being unique, would be difficult to write down explicitly, in general, though we do so in the special case of $(q,p)=(4,1)$, as we explain below.

 Analogous statements for lowest-weight Verma modules for $\smash{L_{-2+q/p}(\sl_2)}$ based on the map $\varphi^-$ (and $\chi^-$) hold; see \autoref{prop:lowestvermasingadm} and \autoref{cor:lowestcharid}.